 Sweet-tart with a complex, spicy, cidery flavor and a coarse, firm, breaking texture.
 Recent introduction.
 Ripens in late August.

 Sweet-tart with a mild flavor and very tender, breaking texture.
 It is an offspring of Golden Delicious, circa 1975.
 Ripens in late September.

 Sweet-tart apple with hints of cherry, raspberry, blackberry and a firm, moderately-breaking texture.
 Origin unknown.
 Ripens in late August.

-Sweet with a fruity flavor and a tender, moderately-breaking texture.
-Circa 1948, developed in New Zealand.
-Ripens in mid-October.
+Sweet apple with a fruity flavor and a firm, moderately breaking texture.
+Unknown origin.
+Ripens in mid-September.

 Sweet, fruity apple with a firm, non-breaking texture.
 Circa 1820, originated on the farm of Moses Starkey in Vassalboro, Maine.
 Ripens in late August.